MagnivOrg/magniv-docs/docs/tutorials/entity-resolution.md

     testing_set = shuffled_affiliations[shuffled_affiliations.shape[0] // 2 : -1]
     model = SentenceTransformer("sentence-transformers/all-mpnet-base-v2")

-    # Go through them and put them into their corresponding buckets --- then put it in a table with id,sentence,embedding,new
+    # Go through them and place into their corresponding buckets.
+    # Then, put buckets in a table with id,sentence,embedding,new

     included_ids = {}
     for i, row in training_set.iterrows():